-- A1.15 EFRAG notes however that the ED still requires a parent to have the 'visible' power to direct at least some of the activities of its subsidiaries.
+- A1.16 EFRAG notes however that the ED still requires a parent to have the 'visible' power to direct at least some of the activities of its subsidiaries.
 In our view, sometimes it is difficult to find visible evidence of a power to direct and the ED's attempt to find that visible power is leading it to focus on abilities to direct activities that might sometimes not be substantive.
 We think that there comes a point where it is simply easier and more reliable to presume the existence of such a power because of the reporting entity's exposure to risks and rewards.
-As a result, we share the concerns raised by the three dissenting IASB Board members as set out in paragraph AV8 and one of the dissenting members as set out in paragraphs AV9 AV12. - A1.16 We are not yet sure how best to achieve this through the use of a single, universally-applied consolidation principle; indeed, we are not certain that it is achievable, although that does not mean that we believe the IASB should not try. - A1.17 Our struggle with this issue is making it difficult for us to comment effectively on other aspects of the paper, which is why we have separated the issue and dealt with it first.
-In appendices 2 and 3 we will assume, in order to be as constructive as possible, that the control principle proposed in the ED is the right one.
+As a result, we share the concerns raised by the three dissenting IASB Board members as set out in paragraph AV8 and one of the dissenting members as set out in paragraphs AV9 AV12. - A1.17 We are not yet sure how best to achieve this through the use of a single, universally-applied consolidation principle although in our view risks and rewards needs to be explicitly incorporated into the proposed control principle. - A1.18 Our struggle with this issue is making it difficult for us to comment effectively on other aspects of the paper, which is why we have separated this issue and dealt with it first.
+In Appendices 2 and 3 we will assume, in order to be as constructive as possible, that the control principle proposed in the ED is the right one.